WasabiFan/destiny-character-manager/README.md

 Destiny Character Management Console
 ================================
-The Destiny character manager provides an easy-to-use interface for you to manage your Destiny inventory.
-It automates the process of moving weapons and other inventory items between characters without requiring you to enter the in-game Tower to manage your gear.
-This lets you keep all your favorite things close at hand, while keeping unwanted items out of sight.
+This app provides an easy-to-use interface for you to manage your Destiny inventory.
+It automates the process of moving weapons and other inventory items between characters without requiring you to enter the in-game Tower, letting you keep all your favorite things close at hand.
 We can maintain inventories of any size, with anywhere from one to three characters.

 ## Quick-start